mestieri/mestieri.github.io/index.md

 2. What Goods do Countries Trade?, with Danial Lashkari.

-3. Global Innovation and Productivity: Evidence from 100 years of World Patent Data, with Enrico Berkes and Kristina Manysheva.
-(Draft available upon request)

-4. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.
+3. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.

 ## Teaching Materials